 Update on Noom

 Did you read my Noom Before and After post?
-It talks about my transformation in 2019 and why I recommend signing up for Noom in 2020.
+It talks about my transformation in 2019 and why I still recommend signing up for Noom in 2021.
 Also, if you haven’t yet considered the Noom Peloton connection, do it.
 So many of my fellow Peloton users are having great success using Noom.

 Also, I just found out that people in the United Kingdom can use Noom as well.
 So even though I’m in the United States, you can sign up for Noom if you live in the U.K. So great to know that our friends across the pond can benefit from Noom, too.